pztask/mintbase-pzt-session-nft-demo/docker/README.md

 ## 4. Start the docker-compose environment

+This step requires you to create your onw version of the **project root's .env** file.
+Copy .env.example to .env and set it accordingly.

 You can just run the following command and everything should the ready to go:

 ```
 docker-compose up --build
 ```

-Now you should have the api and frontend running and the oracle bot pinging the smart contract checking for new permits to verify.
+Now you should have the api and frontend running and the oracle bot checking the smart contract for new permits to verify.
 You should be able to access the demo frontend page on http://localhost:3000.

 A healthy docker-compose environment should output something like this: